pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 ![](Images/81.png)

-Thus, we can now write out the **likelihood** of seeing a particular 𝑦 for a given 𝑥 via
+Thus, we can now write out the **likelihood estimators** of seeing a particular 𝑦 for a given 𝑥 via

 ![](Images/82.png)